About

 Artist Statement

-Over the last few years, my work has shifted from predominantly paintings to other art forms and new mediums.
+Over the last few years, my work has shifted from predominantly figurative paintings to other art forms and new mediums.
 I am on a continual search for the materials and processes that feel the best, are the most authentic to me, and help me connect with the natural world.

 Natural dyeing has truly been such a joy to discover.
 With the exception of indigo, I create each natural dye myself.
 That means I collect plant materials like leaves, bark, and roots, process those materials, and make dye baths from them.
 As much as possible, I use plant material that has fallen naturally or that is being discarded.
-My neighbors now find me digging through their brush piles and walking home with armloads of branches.

 With illustration work, I usually combine several traditional mediums and techniques.
 I use multiple types of paint, line drawings, collage, and even fabric.
 I have the most fun with subject matter than includes plants, creatures, faces, and patterns.
+I am especially interested in the idea of all of life being the same thing organized in different ways and constantly flowing from one form to another.